jenkinsci/github-autostatus-plugin/README.md

 This is a job monitoring plugin, which watches for pipeline builds and sends job and stage level stats to various endpoints, including

-- Github (to see pending/success/error status from your PR)
+- GitHub (to see pending/success/error status from your PR)
 - InfluxDB (for building monitoring dashboards).

 Since it watches for changes from all pipeline jobs, it doesn't require modifying your Jenkinsfiles - once installed, it automatically provides stats for all pipeline jobs ran on the Jenkins master.

-## Github status
+## GitHub status

 The plugin can be configured to send commit status for each stage for jobs build from a multibranch project.
 For example: